jingxixu/rrt/README.md

 This repo is tested with python 2.7 and pybullet 2.5.6.

 ## Usage
-To load the pybullet simulated environment as shown below, simply run
+To load the pybullet simulated environment for this lab as shown below, simply run

 ```
 python demo.py
 ```

 In the environment, there is a simplified 3DOF [UR5](https://www.universal-robots.com/products/ur5-robot/?gclid=EAIaIQobChMIu9ny1NOU5QIVhJ6fCh0DKAIMEAAYASAAEgJWuvD_BwE) robotic arm.
 The goal configuration is visualized using a red sphere marker.
-There are two semi-transparent black blocks as obstacles.
+There are two semi-transparent black blocks and a plane as obstacles.

+<p align="center">
+  <img src="environment.png", height="350">
+</p>

+## Detials and Rubrics

 You should get yourself familiar with the `demo.py` file which contains simple example code using pybullet and an overall structure of the expected submission.
+Visit [here](https://pythonhosted.org/pybullet/) For detailed documentation of pybullet.

 In this lab, you do not need to call [`stepSimulation`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.czaspku18mzs) or [`setRealTimeSimulation`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.ohnirlot3njq) for real phisics simulation.
 The arm is controlled by [`resetJointState`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.p3s2oveabizm) and collision can be checked by first resetting the arm to the desired configuration and then use [`getClosestPoints`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.cb0co8y2vuvc).

-<p align="center">
-  <img src="environment.png", height="350">
-</p>
+The collision types you should consider includes

+- self-collision of the robot arm
+- collision between the arm and the obstacles (including the plane and two blocks).
+Note that the arm base is fixed at 0.02m above the plane so initially there is no collision between the arm and the plane.

+You should also make sure you do not set the arm to a configuration that violates the joint limits.
+Joint limits (with other joint information) can be obtained through [`getJointInfo`](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.la294ocbo43o) and current joint configuration and link pose can be obtained through [`getJointState`] and [`getLinkState`].

-## Part 1 - RRT (50%)
+### Part 1 - RRT (50%)
+In this part, you should implement the RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/o-RCIhsLmqw).

-## Part 2 - Bidirectional RRT (50%)
+### Part 2 - Bidirectional RRT (50%)
+In this part, you should implement the bidirectional RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/4nFmFcLg5RQ).

 ## Submission Instructions
 TODO